Steven-Ang/Log-Analysis/README.md

 1. Visit this [link](https://www.python.org/downloads/), find the latest version of Python 3 and download it.
 2. Once it's finished, click on it.
 3. Follow the instructions provided by the wizard.
-4. To check if Python is successfully installed into your computer, open up your terimal and type the following `python --version`.
+4. To check if Python is successfully installed into your computer, open up your terminal and type the following `python --version`.
 If it's successful, it will displays the version of the Python you're using.

 ### Guide on VM (Virtual Box):
 1. Visit this [link](https://www.virtualbox.org/wiki/Downloads), find the host that is compatible with your operating system and download it.